 The Central Bank has recorded an increase in complaints about the blocking of bank cards and transfers.
 The regulator is taking measures to protect bona fide clients.
 This was stated by the head of the Central Bank, Elvira Nabiullina.

 We have seen a surge in complaints about unjustified blocking of citizens' funds.
 Indeed, this worries us.
-It is very important to take all measures to ensure that absolutely bona fide people do not have their funds blocked.
+Here it is very important to take all measures to ensure that absolutely bona fide people's funds are not blocked.

 According to her, banks have the right to block clients' accounts if they suspect fraud, money laundering, or violation of tax laws.

-Speaking about anti-fraud measures, the bank is obliged to block a client's card when it receives data about this client from the Central Bank's database, and this information is entered according to law enforcement agencies.
+If we talk about measures against fraud, the bank is obliged to block the client's card when it receives data about this client from the Central Bank database, and this information is entered according to law enforcement agencies.

-Experts emphasize that banks' suspicions regarding clients are sometimes unfounded, and the number of such cases is growing.
+Experts emphasize that banks' suspicions regarding clients sometimes turn out to be unfounded, and the number of such cases is growing.
 Bona fide clients spend time and nerves communicating with technical support and visiting offices to regain the right to manage their money.

 Analysis of reviews shows that the risk of blocking transfers exists in any bank, regardless of its size.
 The main reasons for blockages are related to compliance with laws on countering the legalization of proceeds from crime and the financing of terrorism, as well as with the requirements for the national payment system.